 Rights of access, land ownership and maintenance liabilities around the periphery of the subjects should be confirmed with an inspection of the Title Deeds.
-The subject property is located in an ex coal mining area.
-Replacement windows have been provided to the living room.
-It is believed that the subject property has been historically altered to provide the present layout.
-As far as we can ascertain no significant alterations or additions have been made to the property in recent years which would have required Local Authority approval although this cannot be guaranteed.
+The subject property is located within an ex coal mining area.
+Replacement windows have been installed.